karinlj/boozang-manager-demo-22/README.md

 ## Description

 Boozang Manager Demo.
-Vue.js 3 CRUD application with json-server.
+Vue.js 3 CRUD application with json-server as BE exept for fake signup and login.
 Semantic and accessible.

 ![Screenshot](/src/assets/Screenshot.jpg?raw=true "Screenshot")